wangml999/sudoku/README.md

 ## Exact Cover Algorithm
 Exact Cover is a perfect algorithm to solve sudoku.
 Imagine the blank cells of sudoku puzzle are sets of possible numbers.
 Exact cover is an algorithm to find the a group of sets which exactly covers the puzzle.
 That's how I understood it.
 The detail explaination can be found in the reference links.
 The basic idea is to represent all constrains of the puzzle with a 729x324 matrix.
 The elements of the matrix is either 0 or 1 representing a constrain is satisfied or not.
 And starting reducting the matrix by deleting rows and columns until it is empty.
 During the process, recording the rows being deleted which is the solution.

 Exact cover algorithm is beautiful and easy to implement.
-I was surprised it only took a few dozens of lines.
-And it only takes 1 second or two to solve almost any sudoku puzzles.
+I was surprised it only took a few dozens of lines to implement and 1 second or two to solve almost any sudoku puzzles.
 The only thing I did not follow was I implemented it with numpy instead of double links.
 I found numpy runs fast on my old Macbook so I will leave it as is.

 ## Reference
 https://en.wikipedia.org/wiki/Sudoku_solving_algorithms <br>